 You can follow these steps to allow Teams.
 If you are blocked from the process, you may need to contact your system administrator or IT help desk for further assistance.

 Step 1: Open Microsoft Edge.

-Step 3: Next, select Cookies and Site Data.
+Step 3: Next, select Manage and delete cookies and site data.